GryzleeVEVO/dotfiles/neovim/.config/nvim/README.md

 # Gryzlee's incredibly subpar Neovim setup

 This Neovim config uses [lazy.nvim](https://github.com/folke/lazy.nvim) as a plugin manager.
-All plugin specs are in the `lua/plugins` directory, which is organized by topic instead of by plugin, since many of them depend on each other anyway in order to set them up.
+All plugin specs are in the `lua/plugins` directory.

 This config assumes you are using Neovim >=0.11, which implements a native LSP client.